rachana-ghimire/rachana-ghimire/README.md

 ## 💼 Projects

-> A few highlights - click the project titles (if you're viewing this on GitHub) to open the repositories.

 * **Financial Analysis Projects** - bank performance analysis, financial ratio dashboards, and accounting case studies.
 * **AI / Prompt Experiments** - small experiments demonstrating prompt design, chatbot interactions, and workflow automation.
 * **Learning Repos** - notes, exercises, and worked examples from courses on accounting, macroeconomics (IS-LM), and data analysis.

-*(If you'd like, I can add direct links to repositories here - tell me which repos to highlight.)*

 ---